Explore Australia and earn money. Provide child care to a screened host family.

 - Be interviewed by phone or Skype to be accepted by the family.

 - Have driving experience.

-- Have the Working Holiday visa.
+- Be able to obtain the Working Holiday visa 462 for US citizens and the Working Holiday Visa 417 for other countries.
 This visa allows you to live and work in Australia.

 Au Pairs in Australia Receive

-- A weekly salary of at least AUS$7/hour for 25-40 hours of childcare.
-You can budget around $200 US per week for income.
+- A weekly salary of at least AUD $7/hour for 25-40 hours of childcare.
+You can budget around $200 AUD per week for income.